 We run a laboratory experiment to study how people switch between several profitable alternatives, framed as mutual funds, in order to provide a microfoundation for so-called heterogeneous agent models.
 The participants in our experiment have to choose repeatedly between two, three or four experimental funds.
 The time series of fund returns are exogenously generated prior to the experiment and participants are paid for each period according to the return of the fund they choose.
 For most cases participants' decisions can be successfully described by a discrete choice switching model, often applied in heterogeneous agent models, provided that a predisposition towards one of the funds is included.
 The estimated intensity of choice parameter of the discrete choice model depends on the structure of the fund returns.
 In particular, it increases with correlation between past and future returns.
 This suggests people do not myopically chase past returns, but are more likely to do so when past returns are more predictive of future returns, a feature that is absent in the standard heterogeneous agent models.

-We present an experiment that investigates the eect of the fee structure and past returns on mutual fund choice.
-We nd that subjects pay too little attention to the (periodic and small) operation expenses fee, but
+We present an experiment that investigates the effect of the fee structure and past returns on mutual fund choice.
+We find that subjects pay too little attention to the (periodic and small) operation expenses fee, but

 returns are an important determinant of subjects' investment choices.

-Anufriev, M., Hommes, C. & Makarewicz, T. 2015, 'Simple Forecasting Heuristics that Make us Smart: Evidence from Different Market Experiments'.
+Anufriev, M, Hommes, CH & Makarewicz, TA 2015, 'Simple Forecasting Heuristics that Make us Smart: Evidence from Different Market Experiments'.

 We study a model in which individual agents use simple linear first order price forecasting rules, adapting them to the complex evolving market environment with a smart Genetic Algorithm optimization procedure.
 The novelties are: (1) a parsimonious experimental foundation of individual forecasting behaviour; (2) an explanation of individual and aggregate behavior in four different experimental settings, (3) improved one-period and 50-period ahead forecasting of lab experiments, and (4) a characterization of the mean, median and empirical distribution of forecasting heuristics.
 The median of the distribution of GA forecasting heuristics can be used in designing or validating simple Heuristic Switching Model.

-Anufriev, M., Kopányiz, D. & Tuinstra, J. 2013, 'Learning Cycles in Bertrand Competition with Differentiated Commodities and Competing Learning Rules'.
+Anufriev, M, nyiz, DVK & Tuinstra, J 2013, 'Learning Cycles in Bertrand Competition with Differentiated Commodities and Competing Learning Rules'.

 This paper stresses the importance of heterogeneity in learning rules.
 We introduce an evolutionary competition between different learning rules and demonstrate that, though these rules can coexist, their convergence